medley-inc/simple-calendar/README.md

-# sm-calendar
+# simple-calendar
-Mithril semantic-ui calendar widget
+Mithril calendar widget with minimum style.

-It requires mithril and semantic-ui-table and semantic-ui-grid
+It requires mithril.

 It is expected for mithril to be in global (m variable) or it will attempt to load it with `require('mithril')`, [webpack](http://webpack.github.io/docs/) its recommended